NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 ---
 **September 5, 2017...My Project Idea**

-The semester is about to start and---along with you---I will execute a project as well.
+The semester is about to start and---along with you---I will execute a project.
 Over the past couple of days, I've been thinking of ideas and here is one of them.

 Here is the issue: We just saw a hurricane devastate the Houston, Texas area.
-Economically, this area is interesting as it is the center of the petroleum refining for the United States.
+Economically, this area is interesting as it is the epicenter of petroleum refining for the United States.
 Suppose that you are an executive at some company, you might ask, well how will this affect my business?

-Now suppose that none of your customers are not in Houston and none of your suppliers are in Houston.
+Suppose that none of your customers are in Houston and none of your suppliers are in Houston.
 So no effect right?
-Not so fast, suppose that your supplier uses supplies from a company that is in Houston and affected by the hurricane.
-Now, via the fact that production is interlinked amongst suppliers, indirectly your company may be impacted by the hurricane.
+Not so fast, suppose that *your supplier uses supplies* from a company that is located Houston.
+Now, via the fact that production is interlinked amongst suppliers, indirectly your company is impacted by the hurricane.

-But how would you acquire this information?
-It turns out that public companies must report large customers in their regulatory files.
+But how would you learn/anticipate this outcome?
+It turns out that public companies must report large customers in their regulatory filings.
 From these reports, one can construct the "network" of interlinked firms.
-Economic and finance researchers have done this, see [Cohen and Frazzini, 2008](http://www.econ.yale.edu/~af227/pdf/Economic%20Links%20and%20Predictable%20Returns%20-%20Cohen%20and%20Frazzini.pdf), and I'm thinking it may be interesting to compile this data myself.
+Economic and finance researchers have done this, see [Cohen and Frazzini, 2008](http://www.econ.yale.edu/~af227/pdf/Economic%20Links%20and%20Predictable%20Returns%20-%20Cohen%20and%20Frazzini.pdf) or [Atalay, Hortacsu, Roberts, Syverson](http://www.pnas.org/content/108/13/5199.short) and I'm thinking it may be interesting to compile this data myself and ask some questions of it.

+A couple of "big picture" points about this project:
+- First, there is an important lesson here in that there is wealth of public information available that can be used to answer interesting questions.
+In this case, the SEC wants investors to understand how firms may be exposed to risks associated with their customers.
+But this same information can allow you to understand more subtle linkages between firms by connecting the data.
+In other words data intended for one purpose can sometimes be used for other interesting purposes.
+How do you link it, well that's why your in this course...

+- Second, this project is non-trivial.
+It requires access to certain datasets (I need to see if I can get them); it will require the ability to read and interpret company names (i.e. I have to handle strings); it will require the ability to conceptualize, interpret, and communicate what I find to the relevant audience.

+What do you think?
+Let me know.

 ---
 **August 21, 2017: Before the First Class Meeting...**